infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 <Note>

 Specifying `type: "number"` for numeric columns will ensure correct number sorting function is used (when sorting is done client-side).
+This happens because <DPropLink name="sortTypes" /> has a definition for the `number` sort type.

+For date columns (where the values in the columns are actual date objects) specify `type: "date"`.
+[Read more about date columns here](/docs/learn/working-with-data/handling-dates#using-date-strings)

 </Note>